-Tillandsia Wall Fountain - Simple DIY Air Plant Display
+Tillandsia Wall Fountain - DIY Hanging Air Plants - Easy to Grow Bulbs

 The astonishing array of tillandsia forms and colors, together with their unusual care needs, make air plant display a wide open set of options, limited only by your creativity and sense of adventure.
 Although my crafting skills are quite limited, I always want to play with new ideas and ways to display my air plants.
 This was a fun and simple project with a modern vibe and a soft core industrial look.